IB ChemistryStructure 33.23.2.5

 The 5-step algorithm for naming any organic compound systematically.

-1. Find the longest continuous carbon chain containing the highest-priority functional group → root name (meth-, eth-, prop-, but-, pent-, hex-...)
+1. Longest Carbon Chain: Find the longest continuous carbon chain containing the principal functional group (stem: meth-, eth-, prop-, but-, pent-, hex-).

-2. Number the chain so the principal functional group gets the lowest possible locant
+3. Lowest Locant Rule: Number the chain from the end that gives the principal functional group the lowest number.

 Carbon Chain Roots